ArroyoLabs/go-dev/README.md

 # go-dev

 Golang development container - a good starting point for general Golang development in a docker container

 ## Usage

+Simple Go container with dep installed

 ```
 docker-compose up &
 ```

-If you wish to use dep for dependency management in your project use the convenient glide container or run the /scripts/dep.sh script inside your container.
-To create the glide container specify the docker-compose-glide.yml composer script.
+For a more generic installation, checkout of the docker-compose-vanilla.yml file.
+It's a useful recipe for leveraging the latest golang docker image.

 ```
-docker-compose -f docker-compose-dep.yml up
+docker-compose -f docker-compose-vanilla.yml up
 ```

+If you wish to use dep for dependency management in your vanilla container run the /scripts/dep.sh script or /scripts/glide.sh script inside your container.

 ## Recompile